oneblink/cli/docs/api/creating-api.md

 }
 ```

-Now that we have replaced this, we can login to OneBlink via the CLI!
+Now that we have replaced this, we can login via the CLI!